-The following foods can cause food poisoning.
-It’s best to avoid them and, if you’re ever in doubt, take the safe option and throw it out.
+The following foods can cause food poisoning, so it’s best to avoid them.
+If you’re ever in doubt, take the safe option and throw it out.

-- Raw or undercooked eggs, as well as foods that are made from them, such as homemade mayonnaise, certain ice cream and homemade mousse
+Raw or undercooked eggs that do not bear the British Lion mark, as well as foods that are made from them, such as homemade mayonnaise, certain ice cream and homemade mousse.

-- Oily fish, including herrings, mackerel, sardines, salmon, trout (remember to limit to 2 portions a week)
+- Oily fish, including herrings, mackerel, sardines, salmon, trout (limit your intake to 2 portions a week).

 2. Deans A. Your New Pregnancy Bible, The experts’ guide to pregnancy and early parenthood.
 4th ed.
 London: Carroll & Brown Publishers Limited, 2013. p.
 33.